 Care and Maintenance

-This particular species of birch is very easy to maintain.
+This particular species of beech is very easy to maintain.
 Unlike other trees that are subject to multitudes of insect pests and forms of rot and mildew, the Red Obelisk is resistant to many of the most common pest or plant diseases.
 While the tree is establishing itself in its new location, you will want to make sure that it is adequately watered without letting it get too dry or overwatered.
 The branches do tend to grow very low to the ground on this particular tree so mulching the base may not be necessary unless you are in a colder climate or expect long periods without rain.
 Mulching the base of the tree can help increase ground temperature to prevent frozen roots as well as help maintain an adequate level of moisture for the tree.

 As far as pruning is concerned, this comes down to your own personal choice.
 You can prune the tree so that it maintains a more uniform appearance from top to bottom or you can let it grow naturally only removing dead branches or trimming back new growth that may look unsightly.